-In previous posts, we’ve discussed how insurance companies typically place caps on how much coverage a policyholder can receive.
+In previous posts, we’ve discussed how insurance companies typically place caps on how much disability coverage a policyholder can receive.
 For physicians and dentists, this typically results in monthly disability benefit amounts that are lower (and sometimes much lower) than the monthly income you would bring in if you were still able to practice.

-In some cases, policyholders are able to supplement their income by working in another field, but this is only possible if your policy allows you to work in another occupation.
+In some cases, policyholders are able to supplement their income by working in another field, but this is only possible if your disability insurance policy allows you to work in another occupation.
 Alternatively, your policy could contain a “no work” provision, which would foreclose this as an option.
-And some newer policies even require you to be working in order to collect benefits, so you don’t have a choice–you must find another job if you want to receive your disability benefits each month.
+And some newer policies even require you to be working in order to collect disability benefits, so you don’t have a choice–you must find another job if you want to receive your disability benefits each month.

 If you are not able to work in another occupation, due to the nature of your disabling condition and/or the contractual terms of your policy, you may be placed in a position where you must either cut expenses, find another source of income, or both.
-If you find yourself in this unenviable position, or you are planning ahead and contemplating what you might do in this sort of situation, you will want to keep in mind that some policies–particularly employer-sponsored plans–can contain offset provisions, which allow the insurance company to reduce your monthly benefit if you receive additional income from certain enumerated sources.
+If you find yourself in this unenviable position, or you are planning ahead and contemplating what you might do in this sort of situation, you will want to keep in mind that some policies–particularly employer-sponsored plans–can contain offset provisions, which allow the insurance company to reduce your monthly disability benefit if you receive additional income from certain enumerated sources.

 What Types of “Other Income” Can Be Offset?

-There are many types of income that your insurer might include in an offset provision.
+There are many types of income that your disability insurer might include in an offset provision.
 Some examples include: